-Patents and related rights which are acquired through a business combination, are assessed by reviewing their net present value of future cash flows.
+Patents and related rights are assessed by reviewing their net present value of future cash flows.
 Patents are currently amortised over their useful life, not exceeding 10 years.

 Internally generated intangible assets - research costs are costs incurred in research activities and are recognised as an expense in the period in which they are incurred.
 An internally generated intangible asset arising from the development of commercial technologies is recognised only if all of the following conditions are met: